SCANeR Catalog 2021

-With the Pack Foundation, you’re completely self-sufficient and don’t need to implement other third-party software.
-Indeed, in addition to the SCANeR studio software, the Pack Foundation includes everything you need to do land editing, include cars and trucks, set up road traffic, interface with vehicle dynamics models other than those already available in the Pack, etc. Then, depending on your job (What is your Job? – see below) and/or how you practice it (How do you work? – see below) you will complete the Pack Foundation with other Packs (Massive Simulation, Headlights…).
-The Pack Foundation is therefore the centerpiece on which you build your simulation strategy.
+With the Foundation Pack, you’re completely self-sufficient and don’t need to implement other third-party software.
+Indeed, in addition to the SCANeR studio software, the Foundation Pack includes everything you need to do land editing, include cars and trucks, set up road traffic, interface with vehicle dynamics models other than those already available in the Pack, etc. Then, depending on your job (What is your Job? – see below) and/or how you practice it (How do you work? – see below) you will complete the Foundation Pack with other Packs (Massive Simulation, Headlights…).
+The Foundation Pack is therefore the centerpiece on which you build your simulation strategy.

 The first major category of Packs focuses on the users’ jobs.
 The question these Packs answer is: What is your job?
 So far, we find the 5 Packs in the following illustrations.
 The main advantage is that any user can easily recognize himself and quickly identify the pack that corresponds to him.
 Of course, in the future, nothing prevents adding new Packs corresponding to new professions.